PacificCommunity/ofp-sam-yft-review-analysis/notes/stepwise-findings.md

 - Tag release groups are increased from 87 to 145 because JPTP program tags were added.

 - There are more recaptures for RTTP and PTTP programs.
-This may be due to removal of the forced mixing rule (Mix1 > 91 days, Mix2 > 182).
+This is a change in the 2020 assessment, including tags without recapture locations in the purse seine fisheries, as well as tags added after revising the tagger effect analysis.

 - Number of effective releases are higher for some length bins in all programs.
   This may be a change to usability correction for having additional recaptures.